oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 }
 ```

-And to check that all works fine just execute the `` command.
+And to check that all works fine just execute the `oro:api:config:dump acmeentity --with-extras="Acme\Bundle\AcmeBundle\ConfigExtension\MyConfigExtension\TestConfigurationExtra"` command.
 The output will looks like this:

 ```yaml